-- Unload can also be initiated by pressing the Unload button, unless PREVENT MEDIA REMOVAL is in effect. - All media access commands are rejected after an Unload command. - If an unload command is received while unloading is already in progress, the command will be queued until unloading completes.
+- Unload can also be initiated by pressing the Unload button, unless PREVENT MEDIA REMOVAL is in effect. - All media access commands are rejected after an Unload command. - If an Unload command is received while unloading is already in progress, the command will be queued until the unload completes.
 If the unloading operation is successful, GOOD status is reported.
-If not, another unload operation is initiated for the host that issued the command. - If an unload command is received while there is no cassette present, or a cassette is present-but-not-loaded and medium removal is prevented, GOOD status is reported.
+If not, another unload operation is initiated for the host that issued the command. - If an Unload command is received while there is no cartridge present, or a cartridge is present-but-not-loaded and medium removal is prevented, GOOD status is reported.